cuijiyao01/docker-k8s-training/Further Reading.md

 - The Dockerfile reference can be found on Docker's website: [Dockerfile Reference](https://docs.docker.com/engine/reference/builder/)

+- Docker architecture - read about [containerd](https://containerd.io/) and how it [relates](https://hackernoon.com/docker-containerd-standalone-runtimes-heres-what-you-should-know-b834ef155426?gi=c8140ae48de2) to the docker universe.

 ## Kubernetes

 - First of all: SAP offers an internal Kubernetes platform offering that is called Project Gardener.
 If you need a Kubernetes environment, this is the place to go: [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/)